iptomar/PSI-Grupo-B-2019-2020/backend_laravel/readme.md

 Requires auth:
 `Authorization: Bearer *token*`
+Requires superadmin privileges

-Returns 401 if auth fails or 404 if user with "id" does not exist or 200 with body:
+Returns 401 if auth fails or 404 if user with "id" does not exist or 403 if not superadmin or 200 with body:
 ```json
 true
 ```